iioinc/iioScript/README.md

 ### Loops

-Many animations need to run a single statement multiple times.
-In iioScript this is accomplished with the `for` and `while` loops.
+Sometimes a single statement needs to run multiple times.
+In iioScript this is accomplished with `for` and `while` loops.

 ```
 for var i = 1 to 10